 If you are placed on the waiting list, the course administrator will contact you if there should be any spots left before the course start.

 Most of our courses are open for late applications until about a month before each course starts.
-After 15th of July it is still possible to submit a late application to courses that have an “Add" ("Välj") button next to them in the result list when you do a search at www.antagning.se.
+After December 15th it is still possible to submit a late application to courses that have an “Add" ("Välj") button next to them in the result list when you do a search at www.antagning.se.

 Stockholm University organises a series of welcome activities that stretch over a few weeks at the beginning of each semester.
 The programme is voluntary (attendance is optional) and includes Arrival Service at the airport and an Orientation Day, see more details about these events below.